 Planting in Autumn for Winter Harvest

 Planting your vegetable and herb seeds in autumn, before the cold weather really sets in, will help to strengthen your veggies so they can withstand the more extreme temperatures in the winter months as well.
+Be vigilant for pests after the first rains, as increased activity from snails and slugs can damage newly planted seedlings.

 What Are Winter Vegetable Growing Times?